Handle Keyboard Events in Event Structures in LabVIEW

 • LabVIEW

-1. To bind the event for a specific key navigate to the Key Down event on the block diagram with clicking on the black arrows at the top border of the structure
+1. To bind the event for a specific key, navigate to the Key Down event on the Block Diagram by clicking on the black arrows at the top border of the structure.

-4. Configure the case structure with the decimal ASCII codes of the key as on the following screenshot:
+4. Configure the Case Structure with the decimal [External] ASCII codes of the key as on the following screenshot: